Justin Edinburgh death: Leyton Orient manager & former Tottenham defender dies aged 49 | Goal.com

 "The success that Justin brought to Leyton Orient was incredible, but more importantly the impact he had on us all as a winner and a wonderful, inspirational human being will be his legacy and will stay with us forever."

-Edinburgh spent two years with Spurs as a player, joining from Southend United in 1990 on an initial loan deal.
+Edinburgh spent 10 years with Spurs as a player, joining from Southend United in 1990 on an initial loan deal.

-He spent the bulk of his playing days at White Hart Lane, winning the FA Cup and League Cup before heading to Portsmouth and then going on to become player-manager at Billericay Town.
+He made over 200 league appearances for the north Londoners, winning the FA Cup and League Cup before heading to Portsmouth and then going on to become player-manager at Billericay Town.

 The Premier League club posted a tribute to Edinburgh on social media, tweeting: "We are deeply saddened and shocked to hear of the passing of Justin Edinburgh.